Sony A7R III vs Panasonic G5

 Studio photographers will appreciate that the Sony A7R III (unlike the G5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the G5 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G5 was succeeded by the Panasonic G6.
+Both the A7R III and the G5 have been discontinued, but can regularly be found used on eBay.
+The G5 was replaced by the Panasonic G6, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Sony A7R III and the Panasonic G5?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.